Information and Expectations for all SC4 Students

 - Math Assistance: The college offers free tutoring for all math classes and help with individual math problems.
-Please contact the Math Assistance team at (810) 989-5701 or visit their webpage for more information or to schedule an appointment.
+Please contact the Math Assistance team visit the Tutoring webpage for more information or to schedule an appointment.

 - Writing Assistance: Offers free tutoring with student writing consultants who are able to assist in every step of the writing process.
 This service is available to all students for writing assignments in all courses.
-Please contact the Writing Assistance team at (810) 989-5806 or visit their webpage for more information or to schedule an appointment.
+Please contact the Writing Assistance visit their Tutoring webpage for more information or to schedule an appointment.

 - Class Attendance: Class attendance policies are established by each individual instructor and are presented to each student on the course syllabus within the first week of class.
 Students are expected to adhere to the policies and abide by any penalties imposed should they fail to do so.

 - Appropriate Student Conduct: Students are expected to act responsibly and to conduct themselves in the classroom and on the campus in a manner that does not disrupt the learning process for professors, instructors, staff, or other students per the SC4 Student of Conduct policy.
 Disciplinary measures may be taken should students fail to conduct themselves accordingly.

 - Academic Dishonesty: When the instructor has sufficient evidence of cheating or plagiarism, the instructor may impose disciplinary actions such as assigning a failing grade to the student’s assignment, quiz, paper or test, or the course as a whole.

 - Definition of Plagiarism – is the appropriation of language, thoughts or ideas of another author and claiming that as one’s own.
 Plagiarism is work not produced by the student or work that does not credit borrowings from the original source(s).